WSMaan/dfee-tm-SEIT25/README.md

 - Any additional commits you want as you progress through the task.
 ```

-There are 3 titled scenarios in the [feature file](cucumber-java-selenium/src/test/resources/io/cucumber/features/theInternet.feature).
+There are 3 titled scenarios in the [feature file](src/test/resources/io/cucumber/features/theInternet.feature).

 Please complete the scenarios to cover the requirements.
 Feel free to rework/create step definitions, rework/create Page Object Models as you deem appropriate.

-Once you have completed the task, please push your work to your own github repo and share the link to the project with us for review prior to interview.
+Once you have completed the task, please push your work to your own GitHub repo and share the link to the project with us for review prior to the interview.
 Please expect some questions/technical discussion during the interview, relating to your implementation of the given task.

+## Scenario Requirements

-### Requirement for Scenario: Homepage has a list of links to Expected examples
+### 1. Homepage has a list of links to Expected examples

 Ensure the displayed list of listed examples is as expected.
-The expected list should contain
+The expected list should contain:

 ```
 A/B Testing